olabanjialadejana/FlightTracker/README.md

-# Flight Tracker App
+# FlightTracker

 ![Flight Tracker App](image.jpg)

 ## Overview

-Welcome to the Flight Tracker App!
-This software is your ultimate travel companion, designed to help customers find the most affordable flights to their dream vacation destinations.
-Whether you're a globetrotter or just planning your next getaway, our application has you covered.
+FlightTracker attempts to help customers find the most affordable flights to their dream vacation destinations.
+Whether you're a globetrotter or just planning your next getaway or even relocating soon, it just works for you!!!.

 ## Key Features

 ### User Registration

-Our app allows users to register seamlessly, collecting essential information to tailor flight recommendations to their preferences.
+Users initially register on FlightTracker, and provide essential information to tailor flight recommendations to their preferences.
 The registration process captures the following details:

 - **Home City**: Where you're departing from.
 - **Vacation City**: Your desired destination.